asizikov/asizikov.github.io/content/blog/2021-01-27-terraform-octopus-deploy.md

 {{< gist asizikov 2301838944f3e1d5f4259451fa9a2a13 >}}

-this is such a breath comparing to long and not so easy to get Ids in Azure :)
+this is such a breath of fresh air comparing to long and not so easy way to get Ids in Azure :)

 Happy provisioning!